 Participation 10%: Active in-class participation is crucial for learning a language.
-For German 111, this means we will meet Mondays, Wednesdays, and Fridays in the classroom where you are expected to participate and interact with your classmates and the instructor, doing a variety of activities.
+For German 211, this means we will meet Tuesdays and Thursdays in the classroom where you are expected to participate and interact with your classmates and the instructor, doing a variety of activities.

 In-class participation includes not only evidence of individual preparation and attention, but also contributing to group work.
 You are also expected to attend class regularly and punctually.
 If you must miss a class, contact another student (or the instructor) to find out what you missed.
 It is your responsibility to make up work and learn the material for classes you miss.
 For more detail, please consult the section Attendance, Absences, and Missed Grade Components below.

-Quizzes 20%: After each online lesson you need to complete a quiz on eClass.
+Quizzes 20%: After most online lessons you need to complete a quiz on eClass.
 The quizzes are designed to assess a variety of skills which are practiced during the course of study, including listening comprehension, reading comprehension, vocabulary, grammar structures, writing, and cultural information.

-Tasks 40%: Each unit in the e-textbook entails the completion of a task (which may consist of oral presentations and/or written assignments) and is worth between 5-7.5%.
+Tasks 40%: You will complete 5 tasks this semester.
+Tasks may consist of oral presentations and/or written assignments.
 Specific information about each task is provided in the e-textbook as well as on eClass where you submit those tasks.